-4.40 Mainly negligible effects (0) were identified in relation to this objective for most allocated residential and employment sites.
-Significant negative effects with uncertainty (--?) were identified for three allocated sites: BOS 6H; Group L (Residential); and Group A (Residential).
+4.39 Mainly negligible effects (0) were identified in relation to this objective for most allocated residential and employment sites.
+Significant negative effects with uncertainty (--?) were identified for four allocated sites: BOS 6H; Group L (residential); Group A (Residential) and Group J (residential).
 This is because they fall within a SSSI Impact Risk Zone for the type and scale of development proposed.
-Group L (Residential) and Group J (Residential) are also located within 100m of a designated wildlife site.
-Group L (Employment) and Group J (Employment) were identified as having minor negative (-) effects because although the SSSI Impact Risk Zone they fall within is not relevant to the employment development proposed, they are within 100m of a designated site.
+Group L (residential) and Group J (residential) are also located within 100m of a designated wildlife site.
+Group L (employment), Group J (employment), EARC 705 and FINC 708 were identified as having minor negative (-) effects because although the SSSI Impact Risk Zone they fall within is not relevant to the employment development proposed, they are within 100m of a designated site.
 These sites also fall on greenfield land.

-4.41 Mainly minor negative (-) effects were identified in relation to this objective for most reasonable alternative residential and employment sites, mainly reflecting the fact that they are greenfield sites where development could lead to the loss or fragmentation of undesignated wildlife habitats.
-Significant negative effects with uncertainty (--?) were identified for GGHR 801 and SILV 809 because they fall within a SSSI Impact Risk Zone for the type and scale of development proposed.
+4.40 Mainly minor negative (-) effects were identified in relation to this objective for most reasonable alternative residential and employment sites, mainly reflecting the fact that they are greenfield sites where development could lead to the loss or fragmentation of undesignated wildlife habitats.
+Significant negative effects with uncertainty (--?) were identified for GGHR 801, SILV 809 and EARC 706 because they fall within a SSSI Impact Risk Zone for the type and scale of development proposed.
 They also fall on greenfield land.

-SA objective 7: To promote more sustainable transport choices and uptake residential and employment sites are within 400m of an existing bus stop and in some cases also within 800m of a railway station.
+SA objective 7: To promote more sustainable transport choices and uptake

+4.41 Effects on this SA objective were assessed by considering the proximity of a site to existing public transport facilities and whether the site was large enough to be likely to support provision of a new bus stop.
+Mainly minor positive (+) effects were identified, generally reflecting the fact that the residential and employment sites are within 400m of an existing bus stop and in some cases also within 800m of a railway station.
 Significant positive (++) effects were identified for four residential sites, reflecting the fact that they have capacity for at least 700 new dwellings and were therefore assumed to incorporate a new bus stop.
 The three large employment allocations are also allocated for at least 700 dwellings and therefore significant positive (++) effects were identified for these due to the assumed provision of a new bus stop.
 The effects are recorded as uncertain (++?) because the actual effects will depend on where employment development is located within these sites.